 Every dog needs a regular grooming appointment to get a healthy coat and for many other reasons.
-This help you give your dog a good look, feel and a great smell.
+This helps you give your dog a good look, feel, and a great smell.

 No matter what is the breed of your dog, or what type of coat they have, a regular grooming session will give them a healthy skin.
-Also, this gets them a protective coat.
+Also, this gets them a protective coating.

-Moreover, grooming makes dogs hair receive all sensory information in a better way.
+Moreover, grooming makes the dog’s hair receive all sensory information in a better way.
 If you see some matted hair or coats on your dog, it is something harrowing for the dog, and it can even leave a bruise or a scar on them.

 If you don’t do proper treatment, it might leave an infection because of the trapped moisture.
 Also, this might cause a kind of inflammation on their highly sensitive skin as well.

 Unfortunately, not many dog owners are aware of this.
 They think that the perfect solution is a wash and that the dog is dirty and matted.